Lockheed Martin (NYSE:LMT) Trading Up 0.1%

-Several brokerages have recently commented on LMT.
-JPMorgan Chase & Co. upgraded shares of Lockheed Martin from a “neutral” rating to an “overweight” rating and increased their price target for the stock from $475.00 to $518.00 in a research note on Monday, April 15th.
-Susquehanna cut their target price on Lockheed Martin from $550.00 to $540.00 and set a “positive” rating on the stock in a report on Wednesday, January 24th.
-Wells Fargo & Company boosted their price target on Lockheed Martin from $460.00 to $480.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 25th.
-The Goldman Sachs Group lowered their price objective on Lockheed Martin from $380.00 to $377.00 and set a “sell” rating on the stock in a report on Tuesday, April 23rd.
-Finally, Deutsche Bank Aktiengesellschaft upped their target price on Lockheed Martin from $467.00 to $487.00 and gave the stock a “hold” rating in a research report on Thursday, April 25th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, Lockheed Martin currently has an average rating of “Hold” and an average price target of $485.40.
+Several equities analysts have recently issued reports on LMT shares.
+Citigroup boosted their target price on Lockheed Martin from $508.00 to $525.00 and gave the company a “buy” rating in a research note on Wednesday, April 24th.
+JPMorgan Chase & Co. raised Lockheed Martin from a “neutral” rating to an “overweight” rating and lifted their target price for the company from $475.00 to $518.00 in a research report on Monday, April 15th.
+The Goldman Sachs Group decreased their price objective on Lockheed Martin from $380.00 to $377.00 and set a “sell” rating for the company in a report on Tuesday, April 23rd.
+Deutsche Bank Aktiengesellschaft increased their price objective on Lockheed Martin from $467.00 to $487.00 and gave the stock a “hold” rating in a research report on Thursday, April 25th.
+Finally, UBS Group raised their price objective on Lockheed Martin from $482.00 to $499.00 and gave the stock a “neutral” rating in a report on Wednesday, April 24th.
+One investment analyst has rated the stock with a sell rating, six have given a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $485.40.

-Lockheed Martin (NYSE:LMT – Get Free Report) last announced its quarterly earnings data on Tuesday, April 23rd.
-The aerospace company reported $6.33 EPS for the quarter, beating analysts’ consensus estimates of $5.80 by $0.53.
-Lockheed Martin had a net margin of 9.73% and a return on equity of 85.96%.
-The business had revenue of $17.20 billion during the quarter, compared to analyst estimates of $16.04 billion.
-During the same quarter in the prior year, the business earned $6.43 earnings per share.
-The firm’s revenue for the quarter was up 13.7% on a year-over-year basis.
-On average, analysts anticipate that Lockheed Martin Co. will post 26.17 earnings per share for the current year.
+Lockheed Martin (NYSE:LMT – Get Free Report) last posted its quarterly earnings results on Tuesday, April 23rd.
+The aerospace company reported $6.33 EPS for the quarter, beating the consensus estimate of $5.80 by $0.53.
+The business had revenue of $17.20 billion during the quarter, compared to analysts’ expectations of $16.04 billion.
+Lockheed Martin had a return on equity of 85.96% and a net margin of 9.73%.
+The company’s quarterly revenue was up 13.7% compared to the same quarter last year.
+During the same period last year, the firm earned $6.43 EPS.
+Sell-side analysts predict that Lockheed Martin Co. will post 26.17 EPS for the current year.

 Lockheed Martin Announces Dividend

 The company also recently announced a quarterly dividend, which will be paid on Friday, June 28th.
-Investors of record on Monday, June 3rd will be paid a $3.15 dividend.
-The ex-dividend date is Monday, June 3rd.
-This represents a $12.60 dividend on an annualized basis and a dividend yield of 2.69%.
-Lockheed Martin’s payout ratio is 46.10%.
+Shareholders of record on Monday, June 3rd will be issued a dividend of $3.15 per share.
+This represents a $12.60 dividend on an annualized basis and a yield of 2.70%.
+The ex-dividend date of this dividend is Monday, June 3rd.
+Lockheed Martin’s dividend payout ratio is presently 46.10%.

 About Lockheed Martin